An Introduction to Geometric Topology: Cells and handle decompositions

 \subsection{Triangulations}

-Instead of decomposing a manifold into handles, one may decide to decompose it into simplexes as in Fig.~\ref{Torus-triang:fig}.
+Instead of decomposing a manifold into handles, one may decide to decompose it into simplexes as in Figure \ref{Torus-triang:fig}.
 One such decomposition is called a triangulation: we now give a formal definition.

 An (abstract and finite) \emph{simplicial complex} is a finite set $S$ of \emph{vertices} together with a set $X$ of subsets of $S$, called \emph{faces}, which contains all singletons and such that every subset of a face is also a face.
 A face of cardinality $k+1$ has \emph{dimension} $k$.
 A simplicial complex $X$ has a topological realisation $|X|$, in which every face $F\in X$ of dimension $k$ transforms into a $k$-simplex with vertices in $F$ (we get a cell complex).
 The complex $X$ is \emph{purely $n$-dimensional} if every face is contained in a face of dimension $n$.
 This implies that $|X|$ is the union of its $n$-simplexes.